JA-Erosa/DigitalEconomy/Last/Questions.md

 ### According to their activities, which would be the most important function regarding data management?(Erosa)
 - Open answer, bonus points for metadata (shows that they care about coworkers LOL)

+### Briefly explain the difference between participants and shareholders.(Erosa)
+- Students should be able to understand participants are the ones involved on the development and could be held accountable, shareholders would be the clients.

+### This type of specialist is needed occasionally because of the peculiar data management requirements.
+(Erosa)
+- Hardware Specialist.